synthreason-source/GPU-DEV-OS/README.md

 how to boot:

-just copy BOOTX64.EFI to EFI/BOOT/ into any drive
+just copy GpuOs.efi to EFI/BOOT/BOOTX64.EFI into any drive